yann-yinn/nuxt-gustave/README.md

 ## Getting started

-The core concept of _Gustave_ are _compilers_ : an _compiler_ is just a function that fetches data from somewhere, save it as JSON and return to Nuxt an array of routes ( for example : `['user/1', 'user/4', 'user/18']`).
+The core concept of _Gustave_ are _compilers_ : an _compiler_ is just a function exporting a `compile` method.
+This `compile` method fetches data from somewhere, save it as JSON and return to Nuxt an array of routes ( for example : `['user/1', 'user/4', 'user/18']`).

-> Gustave will send automatically this routes array to `npm run generate` command, see here for more informations on explicit routes arrays : https://nuxtjs.org/api/configuration-generate#routes .
+> Gustave will then send automatically thoses routes array to `npm run generate` command, see here for more informations on explicit routes arrays : https://nuxtjs.org/api/configuration-generate#routes .

 ### Create an "compiler"